awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 * [herbie ★120](mcarton/rust-herbie-lint) - Adds warnings or errors to your crate when using a numerically unstable floating point expression.
 * [linter-rust ★34](AtomLinter/linter-rust) - Linting your Rust-files in Atom, using rustc and cargo
 * [rustfix ★94](killercup/rustfix) - read and apply the suggestions made by rustc (and third-party lints, like those offered by clippy).
+* [Rust Language Server ★842](rust-lang-nursery/rls) - Supports functionality such as 'goto definition', symbol search, reformatting, and code completion, and enables renaming and refactorings.

 ## Scala